Why study in Social Work?

 A degree in social work at the University of Ottawa provides a unique opportunity for students to study a critical approach to intervention practices in the fields of health and family-childhood, while taking into account the current realities faced by francophones in a minority context.

-Our BA and master’s programs are accredited by the Canadian Association for Social Work Education (CASWE).
+Our honours bachelor and master’s programs are accredited by the Canadian Association for Social Work Education (CASWE).
 As a result, graduates of the two programs can qualify for accreditation by professional social work associations across Canada, in Mexico and in the United States.
 Finally, the School’s PhD program provides an opportunity for doctoral students to do independent research on intervention practices through the use of theoretical and practical tools used in the social sciences.

 The uOttawa campus is located downtown Ottawa, close to not only federal agencies and ministries but also a number of vibrant neighbourhoods that are home to a socially, economically, ethnically and linguistically diverse population.